Maria Adams, Credit Cards Moderator

-The Citibank cash advance APR can be as high as 27.49% (V), depending on the card and your creditworthiness.
+- Cash advance APR: The Citibank cash advance APR can be as high as 29.99% (V), depending on the card.
 Cash advances accumulate daily interest from the time you make the transaction, with no grace period.
 New interest is added on top of any existing interest charges each day.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-.
+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.